TheAngryByrd/ReactiveOperators/README.md

 andedStreams.Subscribe(x => Console.Writeline(x));

 binaryStreamA.OnNext(false);
-//No output yet as thse are using combine latest.
+//No output yet as these are using combine latest.

 binaryStreamB.OnNext(false);
 //Output: false